unicode-org/message-format-wg/spec/registry.md

 Number selection has three modes:
 - `exact` selection matches the operand to explicit numeric keys exactly
-- `plural` selection matches the operand to explicit numeric keys exactly or to plural rule categories if there is no explicit match
+- `plural` selection matches the operand to explicit numeric keys exactly followed by a plural rule category if there is no explicit match
-- `ordinal` selection matches the operand to explicit numeric keys exactly or to ordinal rule categories if there is no explicit match
+- `ordinal` selection matches the operand to explicit numeric keys exactly followed by an ordinal rule category if there is no explicit match

 When implementing [`MatchSelectorKeys(resolvedSelector, keys)`](/spec/formatting.md#resolve-preferences)
 where `resolvedSelector` is the resolved value of a _selector_ _expression_